ygx2011/alined/README.md

 ## Installation

-The software is self-contained and uses no additional dependencies except Eigen3 (at the moment has Ceres listed as dependency, which is not needed).
+The software is self-contained and uses no additional dependencies except Eigen3.
 First, you should install the Eigen library by following their steps provided on the official website.
 Afterwards just clone the repository:

 ```bash
 git clone directory-name.git